Russian Armed Forces: Russo-Ukrainian war (2022–present)

 In June 2025, Secretary General of NATO Mark Rutte said that Russians "are reconstituting themselves at a rapid pace" and produce multiple times more ammunition than whole of NATO, despite having a much smaller economy.
-Rutte also assessed that Russia could attack NATO territory within three to five years and called on member-states to increase defense spending to 5% of their GDP.
+Rutte also assessed that Russia could attack NATO territory within three to five years and called on member-states to increase defence spending to 5% of their GDP.

+As drone warfare became a central facet of the Russo-Ukrainian war, Russia increased its investment and development in various types of drones.
+On 12 November 2025, Russia officially created its newest branch: the Unmanned Systems Forces.
+It was created to centralise the development, deployment, and operational command of unmanned aerial, ground, and naval systems, and for integrating autonomous platforms into existing military structures.

 In October 2025, several sources reported that according to an investigation by the exiled news outlet Vyorstka, Russian military commanders have been executing and torturing their own personnel since the first year of the invasion.
-As part of the investigation, Vyorstka said it had obtained hundreds of accounts of executions, with the incidents evolving from initially being punishments for drunkenness or disobedience in the trenches into killings over personal conflicts or extortion.
+As part of the investigation, Vyorstka said it had obtained hundreds of accounts of executions, with the incidents evolving from initially being punishments for drunkenness or disobedience in the trenches into killings over personal conflicts or extortion, and identified 101 servicemen accused of carrying them out.
 Over 12,000 complaints related to abuse has been sent to Russia's Chief Military Prosecutor's Office since the start of the full-scale war, with a particular increase since the second half of 2023.
 Out of these, only 10 criminal cases have been opened, resulting in five officers being convicted of killing subordinates.
 According to the investigation, there is an ″unofficial ban″ on investigating field commanders.
 Russian soldiers speaking to Vyorstka said that the executed personnel were often listed as deserters or as missing in action, while their bodies were buried in forests or left in the battlefield and shot at to imply combats deaths.
+According to the BBC in February 2026, which published interviews with Russian soldiers on record describing executions, killing your own soldiers is referred to in Russian military slang as ″zeroing″.

+According to the Royal United Services Institute, Russia has gained "combat experience" from the Russo-Ukrainian war.

+According to an August 2026 report by the Royal United Services Institute, the war in Ukraine has led Russia to shift its doctrine from massive firepower to mass precision strike by significantly expanding its precision strike capabilities in terms of quality, quantity, scale and integration and also to institutionalize its lessons in reconnaissance and targeting and introduce adaptations in a single reinforced command chain, streamlined target acquisition, and the equipment with low-cost and high-tech strike systems.
+At the same time, Russians have not yet found a comprehensive way to restore the ability to maneuver while precision strikes can only supplement mass artillery fires which are still available at the tactical level.